Porsche 917: Construction

 There are at least eleven variants of the 917.
-The original version had a removable long tail/medium tail with active rear wing flaps, but had considerable handling problems at high speed because of significant rear lift.
-The handling problems were investigated at a joint test at the Österreichring by the factory engineers and their new race team partners JW Automotive.
-After exhaustive experimentation by both groups, a shorter, more upswept tail was found to give the car more aerodynamic stability at speed.
-The changes were quickly adopted into the 917K for Kurzheck, or "short-tail".
+The original version had a removable long tail/medium tail with active rear wing flaps.
+These were banned in May 1969 after crashes in Formula 1.
+As a result the 917 had considerable handling problems at high speed because of significant rear lift.
+The handling problems were investigated in late 1969 at a joint test at the Österreichring by the factory engineers and their new race team partners JW Automotive.
+After exhaustive experimentation by both groups, and comparison to a CanAm 917 PA spyder, its shorter, more upswept tail was found to give the spyder more aerodynamic stability at speed.
+The changes were quickly adopted into the wedge-tail 917K, K for Kurzheck, or "short-tail".

 In 1971, a variant of the 917K appeared with a less upswept tail and vertical fins, and featured the concave rear deck that had proved so effective on the 1970 version of the 917L.
 The fins kept the clean downforce-inducing air on the top of the tail and allowed the angle of the deck to be reduced, reducing the drag in direct proportion.
 The result was a more attractive looking car that maintained down force for less drag and higher top speed.

 By this time the original 4.5-litre engine, which had produced around 520 bhp in 1969, had been enlarged through 4.9-litres (600 bhp) to 5-litres and produced a maximum of 630 bhp.

 The 917K models were generally used for the shorter road courses such as Sebring, Brands Hatch, Monza and Spa-Francorchamps.
 The big prize for Porsche however, was Le Mans.
 For the French circuit's long, high speed straights, the factory developed special long tail bodywork that was designed for minimum drag and thus highest maximum speed.
 On the car's debut in 1969, the 917L proved to be nearly uncontrollable as there was so little down force.
 In fact, they generated aerodynamic lift at the highest speeds.
 For 1970, an improved version was raced by the factory and for 1971, after very significant development in the wind tunnel, the definitive 917L was raced by both factory and JW.

 In 1969 Jo Siffert raced an open-top 917PA Spyder (normally aspirated) in the 1969 CanAm series.
 There is also the "Pink Pig" aerodynamic research version (917/20), and the turbocharged 917/10 and 917/30 CanAm Spyders.
 Porsche 917s also raced in the European Interseries in various configurations.
 In the 1973 Can-Am series, the turbocharged version Porsche 917/30 developed 1100 bhp.